 According to David Huether, Chief Economist for the National Association of Manufacturers, the biggest misconception about manufacturing is that the United States doesn't make anything.
 In a recent interview, Huether stated that "the United States remains the largest manufacturing economy in the world by a healthy margin.
 As recently as 2008, the U.S. accounted for more than a fifth (21%) of worldwide manufacturing output, far ahead of the next two leading manufacturing economies of Japan (13%) and China (12%).
 And until the recession began in late 2007, U.S. manufacturing output was at an all-time high."

 The decline in manufacturing jobs has been global.

 While it is true that there have been fewer manufacturing jobs in the United States, it is also true of manufacturing jobs in other countries.
 China, South Korea, United Kingdom, Japan, Germany, France, and Italy have also seen a decline.
 Manufacturing employment grew in Minnesota in 2010, performing better than most other sectors of the economy.
 Current data on employment levels are available from Minnesota Department of Employment and Economic Development.

 Minnesota is a competitive place for manufacturing.

-A 2007 Beacon Hill Institute study ranked Minnesota as the sixth most competitive state.
+A 2008 Beacon Hill Institute study ranked Minnesota as the seventh most competitive state.
 They based their rankings on eight indicators, including infrastructure, technology, and business incubation.